tlevine/www.thomaslevine.com/content/!/data-science/index.md

 * Data collection should be automatic and unobtrusive; questionnaires and lab studies are too much work.
-* You don't need a full-fleged research plan before you start collecting data;
+* I don't need a full-fleged research plan before you start collecting data;
-    record everything that is convenient, and store it in the most raw form.
+    I'll record everything that is convenient, and I'll store it in the most raw form.
 * All analyses should be scripted.

+To say this more explosively, I value laziness.

 ### Focus on connecting datasets rather than on tuning models
+In a conventional statistics class, you'll learn a lot about how to choose analysis methods that are appropriate for your data collection approach and how to tune the models for a specific dataset.
+That way of thinking is not new.

+Here's the new thing.
+Now that we have hoards of inexpensive data, it's not worth worrying so much about making the best use out of one dataset; it's better to use a range of datasets, and especially to connect one dataset to lots of other datasets.
+To use machine learning speak, you should focus more on collecting features rather than on tuning your model.

+Relating this to the earlier point that you should store everything, here are some of my mindsets that follow from the original mindset.

-* When asked a question about the world, adapt the question so that it can be answered with an existing and convenient dataset.
+* When I'm asked a question about the world, I adapt the question so that it can be approximately answered with an existing and convenient dataset.
-* You look for opportunities to use existing stores of data in unintended ways.
+* I look for opportunities to use existing stores of data in unintended ways.

-To say this more explosively, I value laziness.

 ###
 I think these points stem from the first point, the desire to learn how complex